San Antonio Underride Accidents Lawyer

 Sadly, most people who survive an underride truck accident in San Antonio need emergency room care, surgeries, hospitalizations, doctor visits with many different specialists, rehabilitative therapy, psychological help, assistive devices, and medications.
 The medical expenses will likely make up a significant amount of your award.
 However, we know that insurance companies will fight to pay out the least amount they can, and not what is best for you.

 This is why having a San Antonio truck accident lawyer on your side is to your benefit.
-At the Law Offices of Pat Maloney, we also represent spouses, children, and parents when a loved one tragically dies in an underride accident.
+At Pat Maloney: Accident & Injury Attorney, we also represent spouses, children, and parents when a loved one tragically dies in an underride accident.
 We’ve helped many families receive significant wrongful death awards.